JereKuusela/valheim-dev/publish/README.md

 # Changelog

 - v1.13:
+	- Adds a new setting `automatic_item_pick_up ` to set the default value for the automatic pickup feature.
 	- Fixes the `dev_config` command output having extra " characters.
 	- Fixes the autocomplete showing error when no autocomplete is available.